d33tah/tibiaproxy/README.txt

 How does it work?
 =================

-Short answer: basically, it doesn't, at least not yet (see "Bugs, problems").
+Short answer: basically, it hardly does at the moment (see "Bugs, problems").
+It's currently mostly for demonstration purposes.

 Long answer: once launched, the proxy opens a TCP port, listening for Tibia login connections.
 When a Tibia client tries to log in, the proxy attempts to